Getting outside of China

 Inaccessible websites

-The following websites are inacessible on a “normal” basis in China, by that I mean that you expect them to be unavailable due to their social features:
+The following websites are inaccessible on a “normal” basis in China; by that I mean that you expect them to be unavailable due to their social features:

 More websites were shut down recently:

-- Gmail: since end of 2014, however it still seems to be accessible by IMAP (I do not know about POP) from time to time.
+• Gmail: since the end of 2014, however it still seems to be accessible by IMAP (I do not know about POP) from time to time.

-However mails are working between mainland China email services (QQ, sina, …) and Gmail.
+However, emails work between mainland China email services (QQ, Sina, …) and Gmail.

 DNS Poisoning

-China uses lots of DNS poisoning to lure users on other websites: it redirects a user to random (or not?)
-IP address instead of the correct server.
+China uses a lot of DNS poisoning to lure users to other websites: it redirects a user to random (or not?)
+IP addresses instead of the correct server.
 That is the easiest way to block a website.

 $ host facebook.com 8.8.8.8 # Using google DNS